68077 was built by Andrew Barclay, Sons & Co. Ltd. At Kilmarnock in January 1947 and started work on the LNER the following month.

 |1st January 1948||Immingham|

 It was withdrawn from BR service in December 1962 and purchase by the National Coal Board (NCB) for use in the South Yorkshire Area.
-It was use to work at the pits in Rotherham where it was renumbered 14.
 The extended bunker was removed to facilitate coaling.

 It was bought for use on the Worth Valley Railway (now the Keighley & Worth Valley Railway) and arrived there in September 1971.
 It was steamed shortly after this but it required attention and the fitting of vacuum brakes before it could be utilised on passenger trains.